sizumita/aiospotipy/README.rst

 Aiospotipy
 ============

-Aiospotipy is an API wrapper for Spotify written in python.
+aiospotipy is an API wrapper for Spotify written in python.

 This is based on asyncio and spotipy.